Evergreen: Efficient Claim Verification for Semantic Aggregates: Claims as Queries

 \textbf{Query Interface.} \system\ provides a \texttt{DataFrame} API in Python, where a \texttt{DataFrame} \texttt{df} represents a relation $\relation$.
 Queries are composed by chaining operators parameterized by expressions and then optimized and executed using \texttt{collect()}.
 We detail the core operators and their relevant expressions, highlighting how they correspond to the logical structure of claims.

 \textbf{\texttt{filter(predicate)}} selects tuples that satisfy the boolean expression \texttt{predicate}.
 In verification queries, filters are generally used to restrict $\relation$ to tuples relevant to the claim.
 In addition to symbolic expressions for structured filtering, \system\ features prompt expressions for semantic filtering: \texttt{prompt(prompt\_str, return\_type=bool)}.
-The prompt expression uses an LLM to evaluate a semantic predicate specified by a prompt string \texttt{prompt\_str}.
-The prompt string can reference tuple attributes by name.
+The prompt expression uses an LLM to evaluate a semantic predicate specified by a prompt string \texttt{prompt\_str} that can reference tuple attributes by name.

-\textbf{\texttt{map(expr)}} computes a new attribute for each tuple by evaluating the expression \texttt{expr}.
-The map operator evaluates attributes required by the claim's formula $\formula$ that are not already materialized in the relation.
-Similar to filters, the expression may be a symbolic or prompt expression.
-The prompt expressions can also return non-boolean types.
+\textbf{\texttt{map(expr)}} computes a new attribute for each tuple by evaluating \texttt{expr} to materialize attributes required by the claim's formula $\formula$ that are not yet present in the relation.
+As with filters, \texttt{expr} may be a symbolic or prompt expression, though prompt expressions here can also return non-boolean types.

 \textbf{\texttt{aggregate(agg\_exprs, group\_by=())}} aggregates over tuples by evaluating the sequence of aggregation function expressions \texttt{agg\_exprs}, optionally grouped by a sequence of grouping expressions \texttt{group\_by}.
-Aggregation functions are closely related to a claim's quantifiers. \texttt{bool\_or(expr)} directly corresponds to the existential quantifier and evaluates to true if the expression \texttt{expr} evaluates to true for at least one tuple, and false otherwise.
-On the other hand, \texttt{bool\_and(expr)} directly corresponds to the universal quantifier and evaluates to true if the expression \texttt{expr} evaluates to true for all tuples, and false otherwise. \texttt{count\_if(expr)} evaluates to the number of tuples for which the expression \texttt{expr} evaluates to true; when the resulting aggregate is paired with a comparison expression in a subsequent operator, it corresponds to a cardinal quantifier.
-Similarly, \texttt{proportion(expr)} evaluates to the proportion of tuples for which the expression \texttt{expr} evaluates to true and corresponds to a proportional quantifier when paired with a comparison expression.
-An aggregation function's expression \texttt{expr} corresponds to a claim's formula $\formula$. \texttt{expr} can simply be a reference \texttt{col(name)} to a boolean attribute or an expression over attributes that evaluates to a boolean value.
+Aggregation functions are closely related to a claim's quantifiers, and an aggregation function's expression \texttt{expr} corresponds to the claim's formula $\formula$. \texttt{bool\_or(expr)} corresponds to the existential quantifier, while \texttt{bool\_and(expr)} corresponds to the universal quantifier. \texttt{count\_if(expr)} evaluates to the number of tuples satisfying \texttt{expr}, and when the resulting aggregate is paired with a comparison expression in a subsequent operator, it corresponds to a cardinal quantifier.
+Similarly, \texttt{proportion(expr)} evaluates to the proportion of tuples satisfying \texttt{expr} and corresponds to a proportional quantifier when paired with a comparison expression. \texttt{expr} can simply be a reference \texttt{col(name)} to a boolean attribute or an expression over attributes that evaluates to a boolean.

 Grouping is used for ordinal and nested claims to compute group aggregates before subsequent ranking or outer aggregation steps.